lac-dcc/hamsa/README.md

 ## Running

-After you've built the tool, you can run it as a Clang plugin:
+After you've built the tool, you can run it as a Clang plugin.
+However the `tool/run.sh` script makes it easier to run.
+You can use it like this:

-    clang++ -cc1 -load ./build/src/libLoopInfoTool.so -plugin hamsa inputFile.cpp
+    ./run.sh inputFile outputFile outputFormat

 ## Setup tutorial

-You can also watch our [tutorial video](https://youtu.be/Vu9EpnKtjGU) about how to use the tool and run it inside a docker container.
+You can also watch our [tutorial video](https://youtu.be/Vu9EpnKtjGU) about how to setup the tool and run it inside a Docker container.